bsorrentino/bsorrentino/_posts/2024-02-10-how-to-stream-data-over-http.md

     console.log(`Server running at http://localhost:${PORT}/`) );
 ```

-As you can see from the code above, the implementation of [chunked transfer encoding over HTTP] in [Node.js] is pretty straight forward, we iterate over data chunks asynchronously and write them to HTTP response that's all.
+As you can see from the code above, the implementation of [chunked transfer encoding over HTTP][HTTP Streaming] in [Node.js] is pretty straight forward, we iterate over data chunks asynchronously and write them to HTTP response that's all.

 ### Client Side Implementation